 This one is mostly up to the woman.
 Frankly.

-Men — I mean, would you want to stand naked in front of your father in law?
+Men — I mean, would you want to stand naked in front of your father-in-law?

 Although, if the man doesn’t want her there — that should end the story.

 BUT, if the man does, and the woman doesn’t — that should end there.
-It’s just her body.
+It’s her body.
 Her privacy, her moment.
 Let her make some choices in this event.

 Related Post: Tips for Dads at Delivery